Dreamaker-MrC/Dreamaker-MrC.github.io/_pages/about.md

 My academic pursuits are more than just a path to a degree; they are a testament to my dedication to contributing to the field of engineering.
 I invite you to explore my portfolio, where you'll find a blend of academic achievements and projects that encapsulate my enthusiasm for creating a smarter and more efficient future through engineering.

 Thank you for stopping by, and I look forward to connecting with you!
-I am an undergraduate in the  major in the Electronic Information Engineering.

 <b>Research Interests:</b>
 * CV